 - a.
-The final plat of minor subdivision shall be signed and sealed by the surveyor and recorded among the Land Records of Prince George's County, Maryland, within 180 days of: - i.
-The Planning Director's notice of approval; or
+The final plat of minor subdivision shall be signed and sealed by a Licensed Professional Land Surveyor or a Licensed Professional Line Surveyor and recorded among the Land Records of Prince George's County, Maryland, within 180 days of: - i.
+The Planning Director's notice of approval; or - ii.
+Dismissal or withdrawal of an appeal from the Planning Director's approval.